 Where We Stand:

-AMCP opposes statutory and regulatory proposals that unduly restrict the ability of pharmacists working within managed care organizations from utilizing tools and services that are essential for the management of a prescription drug benefit.
-These programs are managed by pharmacists and other health professionals with expertise in managed care.
-The imposition of such restrictions potentially incapacitates the ability of managed care pharmacists and other health professionals to consider the range of clinical, legal, quality‐of‐life, safety, and pharmacoeconomic factors which form the basis for the design and implementation of effective drug benefit strategies and programs.
+AMCP opposes statutory and regulatory proposals that unduly restrict the ability of pharmacists working within MCOs from utilizing tools and services that are essential for the management of a prescription drug benefit.
+These programs are managed by pharmacists and other health professionals with expertise in analyzing clinical trial and cost-effectiveness research, implementing medication evaluation policies, and designing benefits that promote higher-value therapies The imposition of restrictions on formulary design and prescription drug pricing prevents managed care pharmacists and other health professionals from considering the range of clinical, legal, quality‐of‐life, safety, and pharmacoeconomic factors which form the basis for the design and implementation of effective drug benefit strategies and programs.
 The goals of these strategies and programs are to utilize evidence-based medication use strategies that improve access to medication, enhance patient and population health outcomes, and ensure the appropriate use of health care dollars.
 Examples of strategies and programs that pharmacy benefit managers have developed and successfully implemented include drug utilization review, formulary management, and disease and health management.
 These programs encourage the appropriate, safe, and effective use of prescription drugs to improve patient outcomes.

 The ability to develop programs and utilize tools and services to manage prescription drug benefits helps to assure that the benefit is safe and affordable for patients and purchasers.
 It further helps assure the benefit is delivered in a manner designed to optimize achieving therapeutic outcomes desired by patients and the health care professionals responsible for their care.
 Providing appropriate flexibility will mean that pharmacists and other health care professionals can respond to a complex and continually changing health care delivery system.